Kairi Sane: The Kabuki Warriors and WWE Ambassador (2019–2021)

-Return to World Wonder Ring Stardom (2022–present)
+Return to World Wonder Ring Stardom (2022–2023)

 On February 18, 2022, Housako made her return to Stardom; going by the ring name Kairi.
 Her in-ring return was at World Climax event in March.
 At World Climax: The Best, she teamed with Mayu Iwatani and defeated Cosmic Angels (Tam Nakano and Unagi Sayaka) in a tag team match.
 At World Climax: The Top, she defeated Starlight Kid.
 She ruptured her eardrum during the match and revealed the injury in a post-match interview.
 She made her return on May 28 at Stardom Flashing Champions, where she teamed with Tam Nakano as "White Knights" to defeat Queen's Quest (Utami Hayashishita and Miyu Amasaki) in a tag team match.

+In April 2023, the team of Kairi, Natsupoi and Saori Anou of REStart defeated Hiragi Kurumi, Risa Sera and Suzu Suzuki of Prominence for the Artist of Stardom Championship at Stardom All Star Grand Queendom.
+At Flashing Champions, REStart lost their title to the Baribari Bombers (Giulia, Mai Sakurai and Thekla), ending their reign at 34 days.
+Kairi's last match in Stardom was a six-woman tag team match at Stardom Nagoya Golden Fight.

-New Japan Pro-Wrestling (2022–present)
+New Japan Pro-Wrestling (2022–2023)

 In November 2022, Kairi defeated Mayu Iwatani in the main event of Historic X-Over, a professional wrestling event co-promoted by Stardom and its sister promotion New Japan Pro-Wrestling (NJPW), to become the inaugural IWGP Women's Champion.
 In 2023, Kairi defended her title against Tam Nakano at Wrestle Kingdom 17.
 After the match, she was confronted and attacked by Mercedes Moné (formerly known as Sasha Banks).
 Moné then challenged Kairi to a title match at Battle in the Valley.
 At the event, Kairi was defeated by Moné; ending her reign at 90 days.